Generational-Mobility-CH/address-book-parser/README.md

 ```
 **Setup Chrome WebDriver (needed for module 'pages_downloader')**
 - Download and install the chrome webbrowser
-- Download and install the [chrome webdriver](https://developer.chrome.com/docs/chromedriver/downloads) (always ensure that the versions of chrome and chromedriver match)
+- Download and install the [chrome webdriver](https://developer.chrome.com/docs/chromedriver/downloads)
+  - Make sure the installed versions of Chrome and Chrome WebDriver correspond
 - Copy the file '.env.local_example' and rename it to '.env.local'
 - Add the path to your Chrome WebDriver in '.env.local'
-- Always make sure that the installed versions of Chrome and Chrome WebDriver correspond!

 ### Running the tests